 # java -version

-Use the latest version of Java 6 on all nodes.
+DataStax recommends using the most recently released version of Oracle Java SE Runtime Environment (JRE) 6 on all DSE nodes.
+Versions earlier than 1.6.0_19 should not be used.
 Java 7 is not recommended.
 If you need help installing Java, see Installing the JRE on Debian or Ubuntu Systems.

 Add the DataStax repository to the /etc/apt/sources.list.d/datastax.sources.list file.
 For example:

 where <username> and <password> are the DataStax account credentials from your registration confirmation email.

 Add the DataStax repository key to your Aptitude trusted keys:

 $ curl -L http://debian.datastax.com/debian/repo_key | sudo apt-key add -

 Install the DataStax Enterprise packages and OpsCenter:

 $ sudo apt-get update $ sudo apt-get install dse-full opscenter